ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     following order: verbatim_locality, state, country.~~
 -   Try not to mix terms; try to use modern geography.
 We have no idea how to do that when, *e.g.*, one Province of Kenya becomes 6 Counties.
-Especially in the case where the “new” shares namestrings with the old, confusion is almost certain.
+Especially in the case where the "new" shares namestrings with the old, confusion is almost certain.
 (Alternative
-    interpretation: Geography is names, not shapes, and it doesn’t matter if “Naples” can refer to a dozen THINGS in Italy.)
+    interpretation: Geography is names, not shapes, and it doesn’t matter if "Naples" can refer to a dozen THINGS in Italy.)
 -   Use the spelling of geographic term that is in the title of the English version of Wikipedia’s entry for that term (but see below).
     Wikipedia describes most (possibly all) of the world’s current